-CULTURAL MEDIA LITERACY 10252X0E 1 CREDIT
+CULTURAL MEDIA LITERACY HONORS 10255X0E 1 CREDIT

-This course is designed for the student to study forms of media that entertain, inform, and shape our society including television, movies, video games, music, advertisements, news media, the Internet, and literature.
-Students will study media from a historical perspective and analyze media so that they will be informed consumers and citizens able to make decisions in our democratic society.
-Through individual and group projects, students will examine the relationship between culture
+This course is designed for the student to study forms of media that entertain, inform, and shape our society including television, movies, video games, music, advertisements, new media, the Internet, and literature.
+In addition to analyzing the role of media in shaping culture through a historical perspective, students can expect to design and develop their own research on modern media and its global effect on culture.

-THE HUMAN EXPERIENCE (HONORS) 10255X0B 1 CREDIT
+THE HUMAN EXPERIENCE HONORS 10255X0B 1 CREDIT